Urethane Foam Pillow: 5 Key Differences from Memory

 Understanding Urethane Foam: More Than Just “Foam”

 Urethane foam, more formally known as polyurethane (PU) foam, is a highly versatile synthetic material.
 It’s found in countless applications, from car seats to insulation, and, of course, bedding.
 When it comes to pillows, polyurethane foam provides a resilient yet soft base, offering a different feel depending on its density and construction.
+For see our memory foam recommendations on this site.

 Memory Foam: A Specialized Urethane Foam